meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 My outlook on optimal nutrition is slightly different from 2013-me and more flexible, and I think that biochemistry is so complicated that a reductionist approach focusing on specific nutrients doesn&rsquo;t make sense at this stage of the science.

 If you optimize a diet for specific nutrients, I think you&rsquo;re just [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) it: targeting a measure and not its underlying cause.
-In Kuhnian terms, the field of nutrition looks to me to be still in a [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html) stage.
+In Kuhnian terms, the field of nutrition doesn&rsquo;t appear to have gotten out of the [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html) stage.
 At this point I&rsquo;d only expect a holistic perspective to provide good answers, provided of course that you keep your pet holistic theory falsifiable and are in a position to learn from predictive failure.
 That is, you&rsquo;ll swap out the holistic framework you&rsquo;re using for a different one when surprising evidence turns up, rather than explain away the evidence so you can keep the framework unmodified.
 Any evidence should result in *some* modification to your framework.
 Be like astronomy, not like astrology; be specific in your predictions, don&rsquo;t move the goalposts, be quick to abandon hypotheses, and don&rsquo;t maintain any unfalsifiable claims unless you can causally tie them to a different-but-related claim that is falsifiable.

 <a id="org31fbebe"></a>